git-disl/gt-mobisim/README.md

 Simulator for generating mobility traces and query traces for large numbers of mobile agents moving in a road network.

-Simulator for generating mobility traces and query traces for large numbers of mobile agents moving in a road network.

 ### How to get gt-mobisim, along with source code, sample simulation configs & maps?

 1. QuickStart